james-grant1/undergrad_MC_course/tutorials/source/tutorial1.rst

 |action| Take the REVCON from one of your simulations where :math:`T > T_{c}`, copy it into a new directory and rename it 'CONFIG'.
 Also copy the CONTROL and FIELD files into this directory and change the temperature to :math:`\sim 10^{-3} K`.
 Then run the simulation.

-|action| Once the simulation is complete, use the analysis.sh script to extract the output data and plot the time evolution of magnetisation.
-Record your observations.
 |think| Does this agree with magnetic behaviour predicted by the Ising model?

 |think| How does this compare with the time evolution at :math:`T > T_{c}`?